kennyverheyden/FilmGen/README.md

 <h3>Database</h3>

+The database is used in <strong>SQLite</strong>.

-All generated titles & descriptions are stored in a relational database with foreign keys.
+All generated titles & descriptions are stored in a relational database with <strong>foreign keys</strong>.

-The database is used in SQLite.
+User can edit database by adding and deleting values to the tables.

+<strong>Referential integrity</strong>, restrict delete.
+User cannot delete a value in the database when a foreign key points to it.